linyngfly/omelo-globalchannel-plugin/README.md

-pomelo-globalchannel-plugin
+omelo-globalchannel-plugin
 ===========================

-pomelo-globalchannel-plugin is a plugin for pomelo, it can be used in pomelo(>=0.6).
+omelo-globalchannel-plugin is a plugin for omelo, it can be used in omelo(>=0.6).

-In pomelo, channel is an abstract concept which can be understood as a collection of users.
-In pomelo you can add users into a named channel, and push message to all users in this channel.
+In omelo, channel is an abstract concept which can be understood as a collection of users.
+In omelo you can add users into a named channel, and push message to all users in this channel.
 But it only can be used in the same server, which means it does not support distributed environment.

 The global channel solve this problem.
 It uses persistent storage to do this thing.
-You can use it to store users in distributed environment and do same things as local channel does in pomelo.
+You can use it to store users in distributed environment and do same things as local channel does in omelo.

 ##Installation

 ```
-npm install pomelo-globalchannel-plugin
+npm install omelo-globalchannel-plugin
 ```

 ##Usage

 ```
-var globalChannel = require('pomelo-globalchannel-plugin');
+var globalChannel = require('omelo-globalchannel-plugin');

 app.use(globalChannel, {globalChannel: {
   host: '127.0.0.1',